-website/portal, and the project was widely promoted The Vision Keene 20-Forward comprehensive master planning process across the city. was built on extensive stakeholder input.
+The Vision Keene 20-Forward comprehensive master planning process was built on extensive stakeholder input.
 The engagement and data-driven methodology progressively focused the discussion on emerging key themes and stakeholder aspirations for the future.
 The purpose of the process was to arrive at a 'point of consensus' that represented the shared vision for the future of Keene and the actions needed to get there.
 The result is a Comprehensive Master Plan that guides the city on the path to that preferred future.